signalogic/SigSRF_SDK/mediaTest_readme.md

     -g/ssd/mediamin/streamgroupwavs

 If -g is not entered, then wav files are generated on the mediaMin app subfolder.
 Note that -g does not apply to N-channel wav files, which are post-processed after a stream group closes (all streams in the group are finished).
-Wav file output can be turned off altogether by not including in -dN command line options the ENABLE_WAV_OUTPUT flag (located in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).
+Wav file output can be turned off altogether by not including in -dN command line options the ENABLE_WAV_OUTPUT flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).

 #### Intermediate pcap Output Disable

-The DISABLE_JITTER_BUFFER_OUTPUT_PCAPS flag (located in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set in the mediaMin -dN command line option, for example:
+The DISABLE_JITTER_BUFFER_OUTPUT_PCAPS flag (defined in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be set in the mediaMin -dN command line option, for example:

     -d0x20008000c11